Sarah Harper

 Any insurance premium (although part may be recoverable) is deducted from the total compensation award for a successful claim.
 We aim to keep this sum as low as possible to minimise any deductions from your compensation.

-Cancer misdiagnosis compensation amounts vary on a case-to-case basis, but can include:
+Cancer misdiagnosis compensation amounts vary on a case-by-case basis, but can include:

-It is important to remember that the amount awarded is to reflect the loss and/or damage you have encountered, and to help put you in the same financial position that you would have been in prior to your treatment.
+It is important to remember that the amount awarded is to reflect the loss and/or damage you have suffered, and to help put you in the same financial position that you would have been in before the negligent treatment.
+If you're unsure whether you have the grounds to make a claim, you can call us on 03700 868687 or send a message for us to set up a phone call with you.